Phalkon-Dev/create-python-dev-environment/README.md

 ## Quick Tip

-Download the zip file intead of clone thre repository.
+Download the zip file instead of cloning the repository.